 The Irving, Texas campus is housed in two buildings covering 55,000 square feet.
 Throughout the campus, a total of eighteen classrooms are available, a campus event center, a veterans center, avionics lab, and aircraft hangar workspace which also includes a tool room equipped with all the necessary tools for students learning while on campus.
-In the main building, the campus learning resource system is located, which encompasses the colleges' computer lab.
+The campus learning resource center is in the main building and includes the campus's computer lab.
 The computer lab allows students to access FAA type databases and aircraft reference materials along with electronic digital library resources.
 The campus has a large student break area that is outfitted with vending machine services and microwave ovens for student usage.
 The college also has an on-site certified testing center where students can take their Federal Aviation Agency (FAA) written examinations.